 At this point, all 50 states, including Oregon, practice no-fault divorce.
 What this means is that, in order to dissolve a marriage, there’s no requirement for blame.
 Neither spouse is “innocent” or “guilty” in the court’s eyes.
 All the law requires is for one spouse to declare a marriage broken, without hope of repair.

 At least as long as you’re legally married and follow the proper procedure.
 Aside from that, there’s no need to show a specific cause.

-Substance Abuse and Child Custody
+How Substance Abuse Affects Child Custody

-When it comes to determining child custody, the court sets the best interests of any children above all other concerns.
+When it comes to determining custody, the court sets the best interests of any children above all other concerns.
 And this is one key area where substance abuse impacts divorce in a big way.

 Things like casual drinking or, now that it’s legal, recreational marijuana use likely won’t move the meter much.
 Illegal drugs will probably have much more of an influence.